By David Beaumont.

-Joe Byerly, in an excellent post at his blog ‘From the Green Notebook’ which was recently recirculated, reminds us of the importance of continual reading.
+Joe Byerly, in an excellent post at his blog ‘From the Green Notebook’, reminds us of the importance of continual reading.
 He promotes 20-30 minutes of reading in a day (or night) as part of a ‘consistent practice of self-study’.
 Reading about logistics, the difficulties encountered in sustaining and moving armies, should be part of this study.
 Yet very few people know about the important works on military logistics or know where to start.
-As it happens, I had been recently asked by a number of people which logistics books I would recommend to anyone who might be time-poor, or had only just made the decision to start reading on the topic.
-The timely repost of Byerly’s piece compelled me to answer this question properly (if a little evasively) and publically.
+I am often asked by people which logistics books I would recommend to anyone who might be time-poor, or had only just made the decision to start reading on the topic.
+Byerly’s piece compelled me to answer this question properly (if a little evasively).

 With this in mind, I thought I should summarise what might be learned from what I feel are the most important works on military logistics.
 The choice with respect to relevancy is therefore your own.
 I have already gone a substantial part of the way here to outlining the basic principles of the literature, but for the sake of identifying who might benefit the most from reading each text: